aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/search-and-replace/search-content-in-remote-spreadsheet/_index.md

 ### **Request Parameters:**

+> **Prerequisite:** Obtain a valid OAuth 2.0 access token and include it in the `Authorization` header of the request.

 | Parameter Name | Type    | Path/Query String/HTTPBody | Description                                                                                                                                                      |
 | :------------- | :------ | :------------------------- | :--------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | name           | String  | Path                       | **Required**.
 The filename of the Excel workbook (including extension) where the text search will be performed, e.g., `sales_data.xlsx`.                         |